 We are not afraid of the refugee crisis, of the climate crisis, of the financial crisis.
 Of Taliban or Putin, the survival of the planet, of the mind, of the welfare state.
 We are not afraid of being stupid, elitist, chauvinist, feminist, post-factual, intellectual, of being out of date or in your face.

 We are not afraid of being in someone’s pocket or in no one’s pocket.
 To be the last people on earth before it ends, or to party as if we were passengers on the Titanic.

 We are not afraid of standing alone.
 We are not afraid of being alone.
 Not afraid of being black or white.
 Not afraid of being afraid.

 Sort/Hvid is a stage.
 For art and politics.
 We are based in an old, industrial butchery in Copenhagen’s Meatpacking District.
 Come visit us.
 If you are not afraid.

 Sort/Hvid [Black/White] is one of Copenhagen’s most agenda-setting theatres.
 Sort/Hvid creates art that examines current social and political issues across genre and form.
 Through collaborations with artists, performers, researchers, theatres, festivals and art institutions both in Denmark and abroad, we toss and turn current issues in the public debate in the pursuit of expanding the public consciousness.
-Under the artistic direction of director and playwright Christian Lollike, Sort/Hvid gains recognition and attention at home and abroad, among the theatre audience, and in the public debate.

 In 2020 The Danish Arts Council selected Sort/Hvid to be a scene for music theatre development from 2021 till 2024.
 In this period, Sort/Hvid will be the center of music performances across genres and form that seek to develop the understanding of and the conditions for music theatre.
 Read more here.